PredOptwithSoftConstraint/PredOptwithSoftConstraint/README.md

 --method=2 --loss=l1 # ours
 --method=3 --loss=l1 # decision-focused (KKT-based)
 ```
 The other parameters can be seen in run_script.py and run_main_synth.py.
 To get multiple data for a single method, modify with the parameters listed above, and then run run_script.py.
 The outcome containing prediction error and regret is in the result folder.
 See dataprocess.py for a reference on how to interpret the data; the data with suffix "...test.txt" is used for evaluation.
+Also, to change batch size and training set size, alter the default parameters in run_main_synth.py.

 ## Portfolio Optimization
 The dataset for this problem will be automatically downloaded when you first run this code, as Wilder et al.'s code does[1].
 It is the daily price data of SP500 from 2004 to 2017 downloaded by Quandl API.
 To run a single problem instance, type the following command: